aramay/phase0/week-8/more-schemas.md

     If we take a closer look, `address` field would have state, street, house number etc ....
 Usually we just want to store one value per field.
 There is a concept called `Normalization`.
 It is the process of efficiently organizing data in a database.
 There are two goals of the normalization process: eliminating redundant data (for example, storing the same data in more than one table) and ensuring data dependencies make sense.

-    Our revised customer table would like this, and eery customer can only have one address.
+    Our revised customer table would look like this, and every customer can only have one address.

     ![8.5-release-2.1]
     (imgs/8.5-release-2.1.png)

 ## Release 3: Many to Many Relationships

-2. In Many to Many Relationship, we can move zip filed in a seperate table and lookup state and city info.
+2. In Many to Many Relationship, we can move zip code field in a seperate table and lookup state and city info.
 Our final iteration will look something like this.

     ![8.5-release-2.2]
     (imgs/8.5-release-2.2.png)